manhhad32/demo-be/README.md

 - PostgreSQL 15+ (or any compatible version)

 ### Database Setup
-The application uses Flyway/Liquibase or Hibernate for database initialization.
-Ensure PostgreSQL is running and update `src/main/resources/application.properties` (or `application.yml`) with your local database credentials if they differ from the default.
+The application uses Liquibase for database initialization.
+Ensure PostgreSQL is running and update `src/main/resources/application.yml` with your local database credentials if they differ from the default.

 ### Running the Application
 1. **Build the project:**